EnzoCortinovis/Godot-3D-FPS-MULTIPLAYER/README.md

 # Fast-Godot-3D-FPS
-Repo to fork if you want an easy way to start a 3d FPS with movement and animation scripts of the player.
+Repo to fork if you want an easy way to start a 3d FPS with movements and animations of a player.

 ## What do you have in this repo ?
 - Basic menu ( play, quit )